-This morning we arrive into the beautiful city of Agra, where we disembark the Palace on Wheels for the final time.
+This morning we arrive in the beautiful city of Agra, where we disembark the Palace on Wheels for the final time.
 After leaving the train, we visit Agra Fort, the majestic red sandstone citadel and the captivating Taj Mahal, the iconic masterpiece in white marble.
 Built by the Mughal Emperor Shah Jahan in 1653, for his favorite wife Mumtaz Mahal, the Taj Mahal is the world's finest example of Mughal and Persian architecture.
-This afternoon, we take the Gatimaan Express train to the capital city of Delhi, where we check into our hotel, the Taj Mahal Hotel and enjoy a farewell dinner.
+This afternoon, we take the Gatimaan Express train to the capital city of Delhi, where we check into our hotel, the ITC Maurya Sheraton Hotel and enjoy a farewell dinner.

 We bid farewell to India today, as you make your way to the airport for your flight home.